Hey, have you seen the headlines, the headlines of the cable cable news network, Chiron or graphic slugs?

 This indictment is all about what apparently happened down in Texas.

-So why are the Democrats calling you and demanding that your representative give back money that she supposedly got from Tom Delay?
+So why are the Democrats calling you and demanding that your representative give back money that she supposedly got from Tom DeLay?

 But what's this got to do with Texas?

-Uh and and uh and and why why should she give any money back?
+Nancy Johnson's a Connecticut congressperson, and why should she give any money back?

-Now look, uh folks, as far as I know, the Republican caucus is holding behind when I when I said there's some Republicans out there feeling the heat, I'm not talking about the Republican caucus in the House.
+When I said there's some Republicans out there feeling the heat, I'm not talking about the Republican caucus in the House.

 I think they're holding fast.

-Uh, don't like this.
+I don't like this.

-Let's throw delay overboard.
+Let's throw Delay overboard.

-It's the only thing we can do to save ourselves, and of course, this is the exact opposite.
+It's the only thing we can do to save ourselves.

-Uh he didn't do anything.
+He didn't do anything.

 He's not even been found guilty.

-Why throw somebody we're gonna throw somebody overboard because they're accused?
+We're going to throw somebody overboard because they're accused?

 Folks, that is scary.

-I mean, that that really is scary.
+I mean, that really is scary.

-You want to give them a tool, they can just start accusing people left and right and go find another prosecutor to come out with an indictment or a charge, and they start getting rid of us like flies.
+They can just start accusing people left and right and go find another prosecutor to come out with an indictment or a charge.

-And uh, and I hope it's uh hope it's not.
+And I hope it's not.

 But if they've already got their phone bank operation up and running, I know you can do this fairly quickly, but it does seem like there might be a little coordination going on here, doesn't it?

-Well, apparently a lot of these Democrat uh computer uh phone call operations are already up and running, and I just got this note.
+Well, apparently a lot of these Democrat computer phone call operations are already up and running.

-Hey, Rush, I got the same call as your last caller about my Congressman Clay Shaw.
+Hey, Rush, I got the same call as your last caller about my congressman, Clay Shaw.

 My call came just after 11 o'clock this morning.

-People are getting phone calls saying, tell your congressman to give back the money he got from Tom Delay.
+People are getting phone calls saying, tell your congressman to give back the money he got from Tom DeLay.

-This is not this is folks, they have found their issue.
+This is not, this is, folks, they have found their issue.

 That's what this means.